 "The Enterprise continues its mission to take cargo - an unusual cocoon - to meet Alrik of Volt so that two worlds can end centuries of conflict.
 Two Ferengi damage the cocoon, which melts away to reveal the empath Kamala who mistakes Picard for her mate."

-On this day in 1993, Star Trek: Deep Space Nine aired "Battle Lines."
+On this day in 1993 (in the U.S.), Star Trek: Deep Space Nine aired "Battle Lines."
 This served as the twelfth episode of the program's first season, and here's the plot summary from IMDB.com:

 "After showing Bajoran spiritual leader Kai Opaka the wormhole, she, Sisko, Bashir and Kira crash land on a moon.
 Kai Opaka dies and the three meet the unfriendly locals."